RSDKModding/RSDKv4-Decompilation/README.md

 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`
 * Then run `make -f Makefile.msys2 CXX=x86_64-w64-mingw32-g++ CXXFLAGS=-static -j4` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

-## Windows UWP (Phone, Xbox, etc.):
-* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/windows-uwp/dependencies.txt) to setup dependencies, copy your `Data.rsdk` folder into `Sonic1Decomp.UWP` or `Sonic2Decomp.UWP` depending on the game, then build and deploy via `Sonic12Decomp.UWP.sln`
-* You may also need to generate visual assets, to do so, open the Package.appxmanifest file in the designer, under the Visual Assets tab, select an image of your choice and click generate.

 ## Linux:
 * To setup your build enviroment and library dependecies run the following commands:
-* Ubuntu (Mint, Pop!_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libgbm-dev`
+* Ubuntu (Mint, Pop!_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libglew-dev libasio-dev`
-* Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg`
+* Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg libglew libasio`
 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`
 * Run `make -j4` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

 ## Mac:
 * Clone the repo, then follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the xcode project.
-* A Mac build of v1.0.0 by sappharad can be found [here.](https://github.com/Sappharad/Sonic-1-2-2013-Decompilation/releases/tag/1.0.0mac)
+* A Mac build of v1.1.2 by sappharad can be found [here.](https://github.com/Sappharad/Sonic-1-2-2013-Decompilation/releases/tag/v1.1.2.1)

 ## Android:
 * Clone the repo, then follow the instructions in the [depencencies readme for Android](./dependencies/android/dependencies.txt).